verixx/discord-self-bot/README.md

 * Miscellaneous commands
 * Easy to make your own commands

-If you want to request features, create an issue on this repo.

 This is a `stateless selfbot` (Saves no data) *This means that you can [host it on heroku](https://github.com/verixx/selfbot/wiki/Heroku) 24/7 for free*

 These are the [default commands](https://github.com/verixx/selfbot/wiki/Default-Commands)